-Myth 1: You can’t be sober and “on a drug.”
-Let’s be real: if you had a cardiac condition and a physician prescribed medication to you to help you manage that condition, no one would accuse you of not being sober.
-Similarly, Suboxone, Vivitrol, and other medications when taken as prescribed help manage a chronic, recurring brain disease.
-Comparing Suboxone to a street drugs shows a lack of understanding of both.
-While many abstinence-based programs work for some people, the neurological research behind opioid addiction indicates that those who participate in medication and counseling have a higher likelihood of staying sober longer.
+If you had a cardiac condition and a physician prescribed medication to you to help you manage that condition, no one would accuse you of not being sober.
+Similarly, Suboxone, Vivitrol, and other medications, when taken as prescribed, help manage a chronic, recurring brain disease.
+Comparing Suboxone to street drugs shows a lack of understanding of both.
+While many abstinence-based programs work for some people, the neurological research behind opioid addiction indicates that for many, long-term sobriety may not be possible without medication.